php/php-langspec/spec/10-expressions.md

 designate a string.

 *expression* can be omitted only if *subscript-expression* is used in a modifiable-lvalue context and *postfix-expression* does not designate a string.
+Exception from this is when *postfix-expression* is an empty string - then it is converted to an empty array.

 If *subscript-expression* is used in a non-lvalue context, the element being designated must exist.